Autism Therapy Providers and Families Benefit from Grand Rounds at Hopebridge

 Any senior-level clinician can submit cases to review, but the learning does not stop with them.
 Once cases are selected, the requesting board certified behavior analyst (BCBA) or therapist participates, along with their center manager and any RBT fellows involved in the team.
 The registered behavior technician (RBT) and any other therapists who directly treat the child may also join.

 Grand rounds are conducted virtually, which allows us to hand-select the most qualified experts to serve as assets to the therapy team without concern over their geographic location.
-Participating professionals may include Hopebridge psychologists, applied behavioral analysis (ABA) leadership, and BCBAs at the doctoral level (BCBA-D).
+Participating professionals may include Hopebridge psychologists, applied behavior analysis (ABA) leadership, and BCBAs at the doctoral level (BCBA-D).
 Pediatricians and other physicians may also be called upon if the child experiences additional medical conditions and we need to refer to experts in those areas.

 Before diving in, the team first reviews the autism diagnosis, possible comorbid diagnoses, the reason for referral and any current medications that could play a factor.
 Parents are always informed when their child’s case is discussed, and they may be invited to follow-up sessions, depending on the outcome and recommendations.